 Your child is a special gift from God!

-In our Little Blessings Nursery & Toddler Rooms, we provide a safe and comfortable environment for your child while you attend worship service on Sunday mornings.
+In our Little Blessings Infants & Toddlers Rooms, we provide a safe and comfortable environment for your child while you attend worship service on Sunday mornings.

 In this warm and cheerful room, babies receive their first experience with church-life.
 They are rocked, fed, read to and played with to help keep them content while they are in our care.

-A separate nursing room is located in the room located between the Nursery and Toddler Rooms for mothers who are nursing.
+A separate nursing room is located in the room located between the Infants and Toddlers Rooms for mothers who are nursing.
 (To respect the privacy of others, we ask that moms ONLY use the room).

 In this bright setting, children play with age-appropriate learning toys, and begin an informal introduction to faith through books and tapes designed to teach God’s Word and His love.